Chris Meigh-Andrews: Awards and fellowships

 Meigh-Andrews was Arts Council of England International Artist Fellow in Kraków from 2003 to 2004.
 He won a research endowment from the National Endowment of Science, Technology and the Arts (NESTA) in 2004.
-He has received British Council Travel Awards to visit Amsterdam (2004), Poland and Malta (2005).
+He has received British Council Travel Awards to visit Amsterdam (2004), Poland and Malta (2005) and Pakistan (2025).
 In 2010, he was awarded the Daiwa Anglo-Japanese Foundation Award, a travel grant to visit Tokyo, Kyoto and Nagoya to research into early artists' video in Japan.